-This new approach is an iterative approach as well, but it differs from the previous approach in that it does not try every possible window width combination.
+This new approach is also an iterative approach, but it differs from the previous approach in that it does not try every possible window width combination.
 Instead, each of the viable damped sinusoids that can be isolated by their conjugate pole pairs in the Z-domain is used as a possible candidate.
 Then each damped sinusoid will be investigated as the approximation of the current segment.
 The end of the segment is not predefined.
 Instead, each candidate sinusoid will be subtracted from the previous HRIR and the time index at which the remainder surpasses a predetermined threshold will be considered the beginning of the next segment.
-The remainder of the HRIR will be shifted to this point and the process will be repeated with one less modeling order than in the previous iteration.
+The remainder of the HRIR will be shifted to this point and the process will be repeated with a modelling order that is two less than in the previous iteration.